 Students who plan to bring personal furnishings should first check the Residential Living Policies Guide to determine if these furnishings meet University requirements.

 Personal computers, stereos and televisions are permitted in student rooms.
 If the student brings a computer from home, he or she will subscribe to Dormnet, a data service that allows access to campus and global network computing and information resources directly from a student’s room.
 Students can also purchase computers from the Student Computing Initiative that have been subscribed to Dormnet.
 Students who own television sets may subscribe through OIT to dorm cable video service.
 Students should keep all electronic equipment secure by locking their rooms, marking items with identification numbers and registering these items with Public Safety.
 Adequate insurance coverage for personal items should be reviewed prior to the start of the school year.

 Spring Term Checkout.
-Students must check out of their rooms by noon on Saturday, May 25, 2013.
-If a student is scheduled for a Saturday morning exam on this date, checkout must be completed no later than noon on Sunday, May 26, 2013.
+Students are expected to check out 24 hours after their final exam, but no later than noon Saturday, May 24, 2014.
 Specific questions regarding checkout procedures and dates should be directed to the Undergraduate Housing Office.

 Mobile Technology Service.
 Princeton University students can take advantage of the University's agreements with wireless carriers.
 The benefits offered to students vary from carrier to carrier.
 For information about wireless discounts, visit the Student Telephone Services website.
 For help setting up email on smartphones or other wireless questions, contact the Student Telephone Office at 609-258-HELP (then select option 4, option 1).